Taylor’s Falls/Chisago County to Osceola Landing • Daily or annual state park pass needed if you park at Interstate State Park

 What We’ll Do Differently Next Time

-Be careful getting in and out of your boat at some of the campsites.
-The water gets deep quite quickly and with the current—gentle as it is—it can be tricky to keep your kayak steady enough to brace you as you get out.
+Be careful getting in and out of your kayak or canoe at some of the campsites.
+The water gets deep quite quickly in spots, and with the current—gentle as it is—it can be tricky to keep your kayak steady enough to brace you as you get out.